wod31/My-first-repository/Readme.txt

+here i will write something more
-Now I add a Line
+Now I add some Line
+then here too
+to see how works the merging